 First, with regard to last year's Christmas Ep I am going to say it is my least favorite in quite awhile.
 I would say The End of Time was possibly my favorite, although I was a total sucker for the Doctor's rendition of A Christmas Carol in 2010.
 I found the 2012 Ep and (re)introduction to Clara to be a bit light hearted.
 I mean, I think that there is possibly no way to make snowmen scary.
 Even with teeth.
 So, fast forwarding to this year and knowing that I was going to go through the inevitable process of realizing that the Doctor as I know him is about to be no more and the Doctor as I will know him is about to emerge I braced myself for not only a Christmas special but an ending.

-And as with most Whovian endings, at least mine, Sam braced himself for the temper tantrum.
+And as with most Whovian endings, at least mine, the dog braced himself for the temper tantrum.
 Oh, yes, I have them.
 I huff and puff and snarl and cross my arms over my chest and pout and say things like uggghhhh I HATE the new Doctor!
 I HATE him and I'm never watching this stupid show again!
-And Sam rolls his eyes and says you say that every time and I stomp out of the room, up the stairs and go to bed.
+And if the dog could roll his eyes and say you say that every time he would.

 And so it was.

-Now, to review my own life with THE Doctor, I never watched the show as a younger person - meaning (gasp to all hard-core Old Whovians) I didn't start watching the Doc until 2006 when it turned up on our side of the pond and Sam forced me to sit down and watch this show that he used to love when he was a kid to which I thought - Oh, God just stab me in the eye with its goofy damn special effects and funny music and grainy picture quality.
+Now, to review my own life with THE Doctor, I never watched the show as a younger person - meaning (gasp to all hard-core Old Whovians) I didn't start watching the Doc until 2006 when it turned up on our side of the pond and my mate at the time forced me to sit down and watch this show that he used to love when he was a kid to which I thought - Oh, God just stab me in the eye with its goofy damn special effects and funny music and grainy picture quality.

 But, in between all that, I actually ended up liking the adventure and by the second episode the goofy, British-ness was part of what made it so endearing.
 I was hooked.
 A Whovian convert!